Peter Hough

 Uphill climbs slows the pace

 What grade of walk are you aiming for; easy, moderate or strenuous?
 Each category is dependent on miles walked, time taken, and feet climbed.
-Time of year plays a part too, as shorter daylight hours dictates less miles, and winter time means that hill and mountain walks may be treacherous with ice or snow, and shouldn't be attempted without crampons.
+Your chosen category may depend on time of year, as shorter daylight hours dictates less miles, and winter time means that hill and mountain walks may be treacherous with ice or snow, and shouldn't be attempted without crampons.

 How To Find A Walk